msawahara/me56ps2-emulator/README.md

 ```

 ### Run
-Privileges are required to use the USB Raw Gadget.
+Requires root privileges to use the USB Raw Gadget.
 Run as root user or use sudo if necessary.

 #### Run as server